Skip to main content

 Shavaun Grant

-Shavaun Grant ‘16 recently was promoted to senior graphic designer, photographer and project manager at Sol-Millennium Medical Group, headquartered in Chicago.
+Shavaun Grant ‘16 is a senior graphic designer and photographer at Sol-Millennium Medical Group, headquartered in Chicago.

 An Augustana liberal arts education introduces students to the world of ideas, and gives them the tools to explore that world.
 The graphic design major and minor encourages you to grow your own unique design process while applying design skills across a range of projects spanning from social concerns to corporate branding.